mehtablocker/cuny_612/research_discussion_3.md

 As mentioned above, it is often the intent of a recommendation system to reinforce past behavior.
 Whether this in and of itself can be considered unethical is a debatable topic.
-My own personal stance on the general subject is: I believe the obligation is largely on us as people (and users of science, math, and technology) to be aware of and combat confirmation bias and other ethical issues.
+My own personal stance on the general subject is: I believe the obligation is largely on us as people (the users of science, math, and technology) to be aware of and combat confirmation bias and other ethical issues.
 I do not believe it is the duty of companies, corporations, technology, statistical models, or data